jcrewerts/MyProject-Identifiers/README.md

 * Publication of workflow in a version controlled manner (your code should be on github)

 * What did you learn and do the results make sense?
 Revisit your initial question and answer it.
 H

-## Suggestions for Project Reporting

-### Interesting question

-What is the scientitifc goal?
-What would you do if you had all the data?
-What do you want to predict or estimate?
-Why is this relevant to ABE researchers or the field?
-Provide some background on the rationale and relevance.

-### Data description

-What kind of data is avialble?
-How is your data collected?
-Are there any concerns about the data?
-Which data is the most relevant?
-Is the data easy to acccess?
-Will the data change over time?
-What needs to be done to the data to get it ready for any downstream analysis?

-### Explore the data

-Demonstrate what you would do to describe the data and if it has any patterns or anomolies.
-Make some plots.

-### Model the data

-Build a model, fit the model, validate the model.

-### Communciate and visualize the results